laurascotch/SwEng2-ExamSim/Sim12dic2018/README.md

 # About client.js
 You can change the rectangle dimensions using the variables b and h.
 You can also play with wrong urls by commenting or uncommenting the params variable.

+# Note about testing with Jest
+From terminal, run npm install --save-dev jest in your folder.
+Then you have to add the following lines in package.json:
+"scripts":
+{
+    "test":"jest"
+}
+Also add these lines to activate coverage into your package.json:
+"jest": {
+    "verbose": true,
+    "collectCoverage": true
+},
+Now you're able to run the test by typing npm test